wconrad265/TVSPOT/readme.md

 ### Installation

 To install and run the application, follow these steps:
+\*Please note the steps assume you have node and postgres already installed

 1. Download the zip file of the project.
 2. Extract the zip file on your local machine.